mwwu/wordcloud/README.md

 Currently, this app is responsive and will work on a phone.
 However, it is not as smooth as it could be.
 #### 6. Fonts + Colors
 For further development, I would want to allow users to choose fonts (the default one now is the Nutanix font pack) or colors.
+#### 6. Text parsing
+The text parsing is still very basic.
+It just blindly removes everything that is not a digit or letter.
+This will cause problems for contractions, words with apostraphes or hyphens.
+For production, this would be an important feature to work on.